To get clustering working in Akkatecture, you need to install Akkatecture's companion package called

 The above method invocation will start the actual cluster on that particular node, in addition to returning an

 IActorRef.
-It is usually suitable to do this on beefy worker nodes which are responsible for carrying out the more intense calculations of your application.
+It is usually suitable to do this on beefy worker nodes which are responsible for carrying out the more intense units of computation in your application.

 To start a proxy to the aggregate manager in a clustered environment, you need to use the